-In 1784.
-Virginia surrendered to the general government all elaims to this territory and in 1787 "An Act for the government of the territory of the United States northwest of the Ohio river" was passed by the congress sitting under the articles of confederation.
-Under this ordinance General Arthur St. Clair was appointed governor of the territory, and, in 1790. organized by proclamation, the county of St. Clair, named in honor of himself.
+In 1784, Virginia surrendered to the general government all claims to this territory and in 1787 "An Act for the government of the territory of the United States northwest of the Ohio River" was passed by the congress sitting under the articles of confederation.
+Under this ordinance General Arthur St. Clair was appointed governor of the territory, and, in 1790, organized by proclamation, the county of St. Clair, named in honor of himself.

-To understand the boundaries defined in this and subsequent proclamations and in the early legislative acts setting up counties in the Northwest Territory, Indiana territory and the territory of Illinois, it is necessary to know the geographical location of a number of points not found on modern maps of Illinois.
+To understand the boundaries defined in this and subsequent proclamations, and in early legislative acts setting up counties in the Northwest Territory, Indiana Territory and the territory of Illinois, it is necessary to know the geographical location of a number of points not found on modern maps of Illinois.
 Some of these points are:

-The "Little Michilimackinac"; the Mackinaw river flowing into the Illinois four or five miles below Pekin in Tazewell county.
+The "Little Michilimackinack;" The Mackinaw River flowing into the Illinois four or five miles below Pekin in Tazwell County.

-"The little river above Fort Massac"; now called Massac creek, flowing in to the Ohio immediately east of the city of Metropolis, Massac county.
-"Standing Stone Forks" of the Great Miami; near the present site of the village of Loramie, in the western part of Shelby county, Ohio.
-"Theokiki river"; the Kankakee.
+"The little river above Fort Massac;" now called Massac Creek, flowing into the Ohio immediately east of the city of Metropolis, Massac County.

+"Standing Stone Forks" of the Great Miami; near the present site of the village of Loramie, in the western part of Shelby County, Ohio.

+"Theokiki River;" the Kankakee.

-"Chicago river"; the DesPlaines.
+"Chicago River;" the DesPlaines.

-"Cahokia"; the northeast part of town 1 north, 10 west; St. Clair county.
+"Cahokia;" the northwest part of town 1 north, 10 west, St. Clair County.

-"Prairie du Rocher"; near the center of town 5 south, 9 west, Randolph county.
+"Prairie du Rocher," near the center of town 5 south, 9 west, Randolph County.

-"Cave Spring" and "Sink Hole Spring": believed to be identical and located in Monroe county, section ten, town four south, range ten west, about nine miles south and one mile west of the city of Waterloo.
+"Cave Spring" and "Sink Hole Spring;" believed to be identical and located in Monroe County, section 10, town 4 south, range 10 west, about 9 miles south and 1 mile west of the city of Waterloo.

-"The Great Cave on the Ohio"; section thirteen, town twelve south, nine east of the third principal meridian, near the present village of Cave-in-Rock, Hardin county.
+"The great Cave on the Ohio;" section 13, town 12 south, 9 east of the 3rd principal meridian, near the present village of Cave-in-Rock, Hardin County.

-"The Great Kennomic," or "Kalamik," or "Calumet"; a small stream flowing into the southern bend of Lake Michigan in Lake county, Indiana, about eighteen miles east of the Illinois State line.
+"The Great Kennomic," or "Kalamik," or Calumet;" a small stream flowing into the southern bend of Lake Michigan in Lake County, Indiana, about 18 miles east of the Illinois State Line.

-"Mile's Trace"; an old road or trail from Elizabethtown to Kaskaskia, a part of which led from the head waters of Lusk creek northwesterly through Crab Orchard and across the western line of Williamson county near its northern boundary.
+"Mile's Trace;" an old road or trail from Elizabethtown to Kaskaskia, a part of which led from the head waters of Lusk Creek northwesterly through Crab Orchard and across the western line of Williamson County near its northern boundary.

-"Lusk Creek": a small stream still bearing that name, emptying into the Ohio immediately above the city of Golconda, Pope county.
+"Lusk Creek;" a small stream still bearing that name, emptying into the Ohio immediately above the city of Golconda, Pope County.

-"Gagnic Creek"; the DeGagnia, a small creek emptying into the Mississippi in town eight south, five west, on the present boundary line between Randolph and Jackson counties.
+"Gagnic Creek;" the DeGagnia, a small creek emptying into the Mississippi in town 8 south, 5 west, on the present boundary line between Randolph and Jackson Counties.

-"Bompass", "Bompast" or "Bon Pas" creek or river; a small branch of the Wabash forming the present boundary between Edwards and Wabash counties.
+"Bompass," "Bompast" or "Bon Pas" creek or river; a small branch of the Wabash forming the present boundary between Edwards and Wabash Counties.

-"Boon's Mill"; west of the center of town 7 south, 10 east of the 3d principal meridian near the present site of New Haven.
+"Boon's Mill;" west of the center of town 7 south, 10 east of the 3rd principal meridian near the present site of New Haven.